Your Party (UK)

+History

+Background

+The former Labour Party leader Jeremy Corbyn stood as an independent candidate for Islington North at the 2024 general election, winning re-election.
+He then formed a parliamentary group, the Independent Alliance, with four independent MPs who were elected on pro-Palestinian platforms.

-Discussions were held in autumn 2024 involving Corbyn and senior members of Collective like Murphy, as well as former Labour Mayor of the North of Tyne Jamie Driscoll (leader of the Majority party), Tower Hamlets mayor Lutfur Rahman (leader of Aspire) and others.
+Discussions were held in autumn 2024 involving Corbyn and senior members of an umbrella organisation called Collective including Corbyn's former chief of staff Karie Murphy, the former Labour Mayor of the North of Tyne Jamie Driscoll (leader of Majority), Tower Hamlets mayor Lutfur Rahman (leader of Aspire) and others.
 At the time, it was reported the intention was to create a party called "Collective".
-Politics Home reported one idea for the leadership group was to be Corbyn, Rahman, Feinstein and Salma Yaqoob, the former Respect Party leader.
-In December 2024, The Spectator said that the Independent Alliance was likely to form a political party in 2025.
-According to The Spectator, three of the members, Shockat Adam, Adnan Hussain and Ayoub Khan, were in favour of the creation of a political party to build momentum, but Corbyn was more hesitant.
-By 2025, Collective involved groups including Aspire, Just Stop Oil, The Muslim Vote, the Socialist Party, Trade Union and Socialist Coalition (TUSC), Liverpool Community Independents and more independent councillors.
+Politics Home reported one idea for the leadership group was to be Corbyn, Rahman, the former National Assembly of South Africa member Andrew Feinstein, and the former Respect Party leader Salma Yaqoob.
+According to The Spectator, three of the members of the Independent Alliance, Shockat Adam, Adnan Hussain and Ayoub Khan, were in favour of the creation of a political party to build momentum, but Corbyn was more hesitant.
+By 2025, Collective involved groups including Aspire, Just Stop Oil, The Muslim Vote, the Socialist Party, Trade Union and Socialist Coalition (TUSC), and independents in Liverpool and Harrow.

-Zarah Sultana was re-elected as a Labour Party MP in 2024, but shortly after had the whip suspended.
-She also became involved in discussions towards a new party.

-Feinstein, Driscoll and former Labour MP Beth Winter set up the company MOU Operations Ltd (MOU), incorporated on 2 April 2025, "to support the creation of an alliance of progressive community independents, with Jeremy Corbyn playing a central role in its formation".
+Zarah Sultana was re-elected as a Labour Party MP in 2024, but shortly after had the whip suspended for voting in favour of scrapping the two child benefit cap, and soon became involved in discussions towards a new party.
+Feinstein, Driscoll and the former Labour MP Beth Winter set up the company MoU Operations Ltd (MoU), incorporated on 2 April 2025, "to support the creation of an alliance of progressive community independents, with Jeremy Corbyn playing a central role in its formation".
 The directors have said that the company was not involved in the creation of Your Party.

-History

-Sultana announcement
+Announcement

-At the start of July 2025, an online meeting of an organising committee was convened by Salma Yaqoob, bringing together various socialists.
+At the start of July 2025, an online meeting of an organising committee was convened by Salma Yaqoob, bringing together various socialist activists.
 The discussions included Corbyn and his allies in Collective, as well as Sultana.
 A vote was passed in favour of forming a party co-led by Corbyn and Sultana.
 Corbyn and his allies had abstained, as they wished to wait until a conference setting up a new party was held to vote on the leadership.

 On 3 July 2025, Sultana announced online that she was leaving Labour and planned to create a new political party with Corbyn and other independents.
-(Note: Sultana's statement resigning from Labour (on Twitter/X)) Iqbal Mohamed of the Independent Alliance supported her comments on social media.
+Independent Alliance MP Iqbal Mohamed supported her comments on social media.
 Corbyn confirmed there were ongoing discussions around forming a new party.
 Corbyn had not been expecting the announcement, and it reportedly "frustrated" him.
 According to The Times, Corbyn had not agreed to Sultana's statement, and had implored her to delete it after posting.